k8s-school/k8s-school-labs/content/1_Labs/antiaffinity.en.md

 ```
 {{% /expand%}}

-Check that all pods are running on different nodes using:
+- Check that all pods are running on different nodes using:
 `kubectl get pods -o wide`

+- Scale the `Deployment` to five pods and try to understand what's happening.